 This section sets forth the eligible uses of CDBG-DR funds for the Program.
 Section 105(a) (24) of the Housing Community Development Act of 1974, as amended, 42 U.S.C. § 5305, establishes as an eligible use for the funds, the provision of direct assistance to facilitate and expand homeownership.
-Funds will be used to assist income eligible first-time homebuyers to acquire an eligible and existing building, structure, or portion thereof which is occupied as, or designed or intended for occupancy as, a residence by one or more families.
+Funds will be used to assist income eligible first-time homebuyers to acquire an existing market-listed home ready to move-in.
+Only singlefamily residential units located in Puerto Rico will be eligible for the Program.
+For the purpose of this Program, single-family homes may include a dwelling within a one (1)- to two (2)- unit structure.